Daniel Schwertfeger on his participation in further training for the Saxon University Didactics Certificate.

 When August and September are lecture-free periods at the Zittau/Görlitz University of Applied Sciences, many professors and employees are not sitting idly on the couch.

 One of them is Daniel Schwertfeger.
 He completed his Master's degree in Sociology at the Free University of Berlin in 2014.
-Immediately afterwards, he was employed as a research assistant in the research project "Trust in assistance technologies for the inclusion" of older people (VATI) at the Faculty of Social Sciences at Zittau/Görlitz University of Applied Sciences.
+Immediately afterwards, he was employed as a research assistant in the research project "Trust in Assistance Technologies for the Inclusion" of older people (VATI) at the Faculty of Social Sciences at Zittau/Görlitz University of Applied Sciences.
 In the VATI project, he was entrusted with the preparation, implementation and evaluation of a survey of people aged 60 and over in the district of Görlitz.

 At the same time, his interest in working more closely with students grew.

-No sooner said than done: in teaching assignments, he was able to share his experience in empirical social research with students on various Master's degree courses in the Faculties of Management and Cultural Studies and Social Sciences.
-The direct exchange with students about the content and research methods of his subject has always been a key concern for Daniel in his seminars: "It's a great experience that not only the students can learn something in my course, but that I also learn something new from the students time and time again".
+No sooner said than done: in teaching assignments, he was able to share his experience in empirical social research with students on various Master's degree courses in the Faculties of Managerial and Cultural Studies and Social Sciences.
+The direct exchange with students about the content and research methods of his subject has always been a major concern for Daniel in his seminars: "The fact that not only the students can learn something in my class / course, but that I also learn something new through the students again and again, is a great experience".

 Then came the time to think more intensively about good teaching and to take a closer look at skills development and methodology.